Q1. What do I need to do to get into an ESL class?

 - Reader's Digest, a monthly magazine

 - Anything that is interesting and not too difficult for you (so that you will enjoy reading and read more!)

 The English Learning Center hires and trains Ohlone College students who are proficient in English to tutor other students.
 You can meet with a tutor once a week for no charge.
 Drop-in tutoring is also available at certain times.
-Go to the main desk at the English Learning Center in Hyman Hall (second floor) for more details and to sign up.
+Go to the main desk at the English Learning Center for more details and to sign up.